VuddagiriMuraligupta2001/DevTinderProject/homework.md

 - Create signup api to add data to databse
 - Push somedocuments using api calls from postman
 - Error handling using try, catch

+- JS object vs JSOn differences
+- Add the express.json middleware to the application
+- Make your signup API dynamic to receive the data from the end user